Web Design Agency vs Freelancer vs DIY: Which Is Right for Your Small Business?

 Choose DIY if: You have plenty of time, enjoy learning new tools, and need the most minimal possible budget.

-Choose a fixed-price done-for-you service if: You want a professional result quickly, at a clear price, without managing the process yourself or dealing with the uncertainty of hiring a freelancer.
+Choose a fixed price fully managed service if: You want a professional result quickly, at a clear price, without managing the process yourself or dealing with the uncertainty of hiring a freelancer.

 FINAL THOUGHTS